Home

 Deleting a Recording

 Whenever you start a new recording, the previous is overwritten.
-If you left a very long recording you are no longer interested in, simply record very briefly over it to free up the space it took.
+If you left a very long recording you are no longer interested in simply record very briefly over it to free up the space it took.
+To delete exported recordings you need to use the Files app to find them and delete them and their logs.

 The Simplified UI

 The operation of Autocord requires only a few UI elements.
-The image belows shows the simplified UI the user is presented with when first opening the app...
+The image below shows the simplified UI the user is presented with when first opening the app...

 Basic screen